 Try out these easy and effective stretches to increase your flexibility and ease tension during quarantine:

-1. Neck stretch
+1. Stretching Your Neck

 If you are sitting and staring at a screen all day, your neck may become tense.